-IOM uses the term Cash-Based Interventions (CBI) for all programmes where cash transfers or vouchers are provided to beneficiaries, including individuals, households, or communities, to directly purchase and access goods or services.
+IOM uses the term Cash-Based Interventions (CBI) for all programmes where cash transfers and/or vouchers are provided to individuals, households or group/community recipients to directly purchase and access goods or services.
 Main CBI modalities currently include electronic cash transfer, hard cash payments, electronic vouchers, and paper vouchers.

 The main CBI delivery mechanisms include electronic cash transfer, hard cash payments, electronic vouchers and paper vouchers.
 Depending on the context, the delivery mechanism used to distribute the cash or voucher will vary and can include cash in envelopes (hard cash), bank transfers, mobile transfers, pre-paid cards, paper vouchers, e-vouchers, e-cards, debit cards and e-wallets.
 Please note that this is not an exhaustive list as other options may be available depending on the specific context.

 The term Cash-Based Interventions is used for both external programmatic discussion and coordination as well as for internal and accounting communication.
 Equivalent terms used by other organizations include Cash and Voucher Assistance (CVA), Cash-Based Assistance (CBA), and Cash Transfer Programming (CTP).

 Well-designed and implemented CBI have demonstrated the ability to strengthen the implementing agencies' accountability to the unique needs of its recipients as vouchers and cash gives aid recipients the ability to prioritize items and services in accordance with their needs.
 This means that CBI modalities are seen to deliver assistance in a more dignified manner that can restore feelings of choice and empowerment for recipients.
 Additionally, CBI can also contribute to the recovery of local markets and financial infrastructure following disruptions caused by disasters or conflicts.